 Here, you can enjoy trekking.
 There are several organizations that organize trekking.

 Another exciting experience is hiking.
 But, make sure you are guided by the authentic authority that organizes the hiking activity.

 The pleasant weather of Rishikesh is absolutely inviting and lets you visit anytime you want.
 Though, visiting during August-October will be preferable months as it is the time when the city witnesses perfect and moderate weather to explore more.

 The prestigious and holy icon of Hindus, Ram Jhula is an iron suspension bridge that is laid across the Ganga river at a distance of 3 km from the divine city Rishikesh.
 This 1986 bridge is a connection between Muni Ki Reti’s Sivananda Nagar area in Tehri to Swargashram in Pauri.

-By Road.
 Depending upon your location, you can travel to this place via road network as well.
 If planning a trip by bus, then deboard at Rishikesh ISBT which is (approx) 3km from Ram Jhula.
-Afterwards, auto-rickshaws can make your path easy.
+Afterward, auto-rickshaws can make your path easy.
 The journey to Ram Jhula is going to be highly fascinating for you as there are a lot of other religious spots nearby.
-Gather as much as blessings you can while enjoying a trip.
-Apart from buses, you can also consider travelling by private cabs or self-drive here.
+Gather as many as blessings you can while enjoying a trip.
+Apart from buses, you can also consider traveling by private cabs or self-drive here.